ned14/FastDirectoryEnumerator/Readme.txt

 Windows 8 x64, NTFS with most common members of struct stat: approx 1.5m entries enumerated per second max (i.e. from RAM cache).
 Makes little difference if SSD or conventional magnetic.
+Note that setting namesonly=true is actually much slower, only 1m per second max.
+I assume this is due to an less optimised code path.

 Linux 3.2 x64, ext4: to come.